Twigonometry/Cybersecurity-Notes/Cheat Sheets/Fundamental Skills.md

 This will create a pair of keys and store them in your `~/.ssh` directory.
 By default they will be called `id_rsa` (your **private key**) and `id_rsa.pub` (your **public key**).

 You can change the name of these keys by specifying the `-f` flag, which also lets you specify where you wish to save them.
-This is useful if you have multiple keys
+This is useful if you have multiple keys:

 ```bash
 $ ssh-keygen -f test